 Alabama legislature requires that all dog bite complaints be filed with the local Animal Control.
 These records are useful for your claim as well as for future incidents that may involve the same animal.

-Finally, call our experienced Montgomery dog bite lawyers at 866-6MB-WINS.
+Finally, call our experienced Montgomery dog bite lawyers at 334-666-5000.
 We will provide you with a free case evaluation and discuss the possibility of pursuing a dog bite claim.
 Not every victim of a dog bite will have a strong legal case, but you’ll never know if you don’t take the time to make the call.
 Do not let the dog’s owner convince you otherwise.

 There are three important organizations to keep in mind in Alabama.
 You will need to report the incident to at least one of these parties but may require all three.